griffio/griffio.github.io/_posts/2026-04-12-More-SqlDelight-Modules-Supporting-Extensions-With-PostgreSql.md

 Note: limited PostGis support already exists in the core PostgreSql Dialect, this could be moved to a module in the future to make maintenance easier.

-A single query file can use types, functions from more than one module extension
+A single query file can use types, functions from more than one module extension compiled together.

 e.g VectorChord and bm25 extensions are in different modules